-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act, through December 31, 2012, all funds in "noninterest-bearing transaction accounts" are insured in full by the National Credit Union Administration.
-This unlimited coverage is in addition to, and separate from, the coverage of at least \$250,000 available to members under the NCUA's general share insurance rules.
+All funds in a "noninterest-bearing transaction account" are insured in full by the National Credit Union Administration through December 31, 2012.
+This temporary unlimited coverage is in addition to, and separate from, the coverage of at least \$250,000 available to members under the NCUA's general share insurance rules.

 The term "noninterest-bearing transaction account" includes a traditional share draft account (or demand deposit account) on which the insured credit union pays no interest or dividend.
-It does not include any transaction account that may earn interest or dividends, such as a negotiable order of withdrawal ("NOW") account, money-market
+It does not include any transaction account that may earn interest or dividends, a negotiable order of withdrawal ("NOW") account, money-market deposit account, and Interest on Lawyers Trust Account ("IOLTA"), even if share drafts may be drawn on the account.